 Air conditioners and heat pumps remove heat and moisture from the air.
 Warm indoor air passes over a coil that is cooled by the refrigerant inside.
 As the outdoor compressor transfers the heat and moisture to the outside, the air handler removes dust and pollutants via an AC filter and circulate the cool air for improved air quality and comfort.

 The average lifespan of most central air conditioning systems is approximately 10 years.
 Since newer systems are more energy efficient, replacing an older unit can offer a substantial return on investment (ROI).
-For an accurate HVAC assessment, Donovan Heat & Air can perform a “residential load calculation” that takes into account dozens of variables like your location, size of house, number of occupants and comfort preferences.
+For an accurate HVAC assessment, Donovan can perform a “residential load calculation” that takes into account dozens of variables like your location, size of house, number of occupants and comfort preferences.

 There is no one-size-fits-all answer to that question.
 You know from the previous question that a 10-year old system is less energy efficient; so are you interested in lowering your utility bill.
 If so, it may be time for a new installation.
-Other considerations would be whether your system is requiring more frequent service calls and AC repairs, or has the unit become noisier due to internal wear and tear.
+Other considerations would be whether your system requires more frequent service calls and AC repairs, or has the unit become noisier due to internal wear and tear.